sindresorhus/pure/readme.md

 ## Hostnames

 You can configure the `user@host.blah` portion of the prompt on machines you don't control with the "hostname map".
-If set, this must be an (associative array)[https://zsh.sourceforge.io/Doc/Release/Parameters.html#Array-Parameters]; that is, you must declare it ahead-of-time with `typeset -gA`:
+If set, this must be an [associative array](https://zsh.sourceforge.io/Doc/Release/Parameters.html#Array-Parameters); that is, you must declare it ahead-of-time with `typeset -gA`:

 ```sh
 typeset -gA PURE_HOST_MAP